Changissnz/internet_insecurity_of_today/README.md

   they formulated during their formative years in the context of their ethno-cultural loyalties, and may prove to be the biggest deterrents towards certain technological integrations.
 This is not always the case with old people.
-But when those that can act canot think for themselves, gerontracies are symptomatic of a conservative and pacified populace.
+But when those that can act canot think for themselves, gerontracies are symptomatic of a conservatively pacified populace.
 Gerontocracies, as well as theocracies, are curious examples of ultra-conservatism meeting the need to adopt and adapt.